opendatahub-io/odh-dashboard/docs/architecture.md

 - `/src/types.ts` -- The generic types
     - This will have duplicates from the old design (used in `/src/services`) -- they will likely duplicate some effort in `/src/k8sTypes.ts`

-> **Note**: if the folder was not mentioned above, it is deprecated and should be looked to not be added to anymore.
+> **Note**: if the folder was not mentioned above, it is deprecated and should be avoided when modifying code (within' reason).

 ### Testing Structure

-TBD
+TBD - This is new functionality that is being flushed out right now.